knchadha/knchadha.github.io/_pages/research.md

 I am interested in answering questions in differential privacy, trustworthy AI, uncertainty quantification, and federated learning, for which I use theoretical tools from statistics and optimization, complemented by rigorous experimentation.
 More concretely, in the near future, I am interested in the following directions:

 1. Auditing or using attacks to find empirical privacy leakage for modern ML models (Foundation models) with the goal of understanding leakage in realistic attack scenarios.
-Moving beyond differential privacy to find application-relevant definitions of privacy, fairness and copyright backed by rigorous experiments.
+In a similar vein, moving beyond differential privacy to find application-relevant definitions of privacy, fairness and copyright backed by rigorous experiments.
 2. Building better (trustworthy) algorithms for practically relevant ML and data analytics tasks like recommendations, ranking, frequency estimation, etc.

 ## Publications